Panda381/PicoLibSDK/PicoPad/EMU/Readme.txt

-This folder contains emulators for PicoPad.
+This folder contains emulators for PicoPad. (not for VGA version)